mojodojodev/mojodojo.dev/mojo_team_answers.md

 Also, we don't see Mojo as different than Python.
 Mojo is a member of the Python family just like PyPy, IronPython and many others are members of the family.

 we're very happy to be able to now work directly with the smart folk who have built Python 3 into such a beautiful thing.

+We will implement all of that weird Python stuff, but it will not be the default implementation for Mojo classes and types.
+There will be different levels of dynamism, on one hand we will have the full Python descriptor hashtable dynamism and on the other hand we will have regular virtual classes with vtables.

 ### Runtime specialization
 Right now it’s jit just provides compilation, not runtime specialization or adaptive compilation.
 We can add that, but our goal isn’t to make dynamic code static w runtime information, it is to allow people to express static code as static